kaitai-io/kaitai_struct_tests/README.md

 There are a few scripts that automate steps specified above:

-* `compile-all` does two things:
-  * builds compiler using special "stage" mode, i.e. without system-wide deployment, ready to be run from a build directory
+* `build-compiler` builds compiler using special "stage" mode, i.e. without system-wide deployment, ready to be run from a build directory
-  * compiles all format descriptions in `formats/` with this compiler for every supported language, placing results in `compiled/$LANGUAGE`
+* `build-formats` compiles all format descriptions in `formats/` with this compiler for every supported language, placing results in `compiled/$LANGUAGE`
 * `run-$LANGUAGE` executes all tests for a particular `$LANGUAGE` using preferred language-specific testing tool.
 * `run-all`